security-alliance/safe-harbor/registry-contracts/README.md

 ## Setup

-1. The `SafeHarborRegistry` contract is deployed with the admin passed as a constructor argument.
+1. The `SafeHarborRegistry` contract is deployed with the `AgreementV1Factory`'s address and the fallback registry as constructor arguments.
-2. The `AgreementV1Factory` contract is deployed with the `SafeHarborRegistry` address passed as a constructor argument.
+2. The `AgreementV1Factory` contract is deployed with the `SafeHarborRegistry` address as a constructor argument.
-3. The `SafeHarborRegistry` admin calls `enableFactory()` on `SafeHarborRegistry` with the `AgreementV1Factory`'s address.

 In the future SEAL may create new versions of this agreement.
-When this happens a new factory (e.g. `AgreementV2Factory`) may be deployed and enabled using the `enableFactory()` method.
-Optionally, the admin may disable old factories to prevent new adoptions using old agreement structures.
+When this happens a new factory (e.g. `AgreementV2Factory`) and registry (e.g. `SafeHarborRegistryV2`) may be deployed.
+New registries will fallback to prior registries, so the latest deployed registry will act as the source of truth for all adoption details.

 ## Adoption